gtod/postgres-json/doc/beginners.md

 You should now be asking what `obj` does.
 It's a trivial function that turns a list of pairs into a Common Lisp hash table.
-Since the JSON spec requires that the key of a *JSON object* must be a *JSON string* you must use Common Lisp strings as the even numbered arguments to `obj`.
+Since the JSON spec requires that the key (we call them *properties*) of a *JSON object* must be a *JSON string* you must use Common Lisp strings as the even numbered arguments to `obj`.